motarski/java-sorting/README.md

 # Java console sorting app
-Jist for fun.. playing with datatypes and static methods
+Just for fun.. playing with datatypes and static methods